igor-bt/igor-bt/README.md

 ### Hello there 👋
 Welcome to my personal github page!

-Here I'm uploading some projects I have done during my engineering graduation (I'm undergraduate yet and hope to remove this parentheses in the nexts commits) and also personal projects made on my particular studies.
+Here I'm uploading some projects I have done during my engineering graduation (I'm still undergraduate and hope to remove this parentheses in the nexts commits) and also personal projects made on my particular studies.

 - 🔭 I'm curretly working with Android developing as intern.